mannasamudrammahesh/TechSprint-Hackathon/README.md

 ## 🌟 About

 Healix is a comprehensive mental health platform that combines cutting-edge AI technology with compassionate care.
-Powered by Google's Gemini AI, Healix provides real-time mental health counseling, personalized support, and evidence-based resources to help you on your mental wellness journey.
+Powered by **Llama Scout AI** (meta-llama/llama-3.2-3b-instruct), Healix provides real-time mental health counseling, personalized support, and evidence-based resources to help you on your mental wellness journey.

 ### ✨ Key Features

-- **🤖 AI Counselor** - Chat with Healix, powered by Gemini AI for fast, empathetic responses (2-3 seconds)
+- **🤖 AI Counselor** - Chat with Healix, powered by Llama Scout AI for fast, empathetic responses (<3 seconds)
 - **💬 Natural Conversations** - Interactive dialogue with follow-up questions and personalized advice
 - **🎵 Music Therapy** - Curated playlists for relaxation, focus, and emotional well-being
 - **📚 Mental Health Resources** - Comprehensive guides on anxiety, depression, stress, and more